Influence of the electron spill-out and nonlocality on gap-plasmons in the limit of vanishing gaps: Introduction

 \section{Introduction}

 The possibility to design extremely miniaturized devices, even optical circuits, has fostered research in plasmonics for decades.
-Surface plasmons can in fact propagate with very large wavevectors and effective indexes at frequencies right below the plasma frequency.
-Indeed, the typical size of a resonator is roughly half the effective wavelength -- the wavelength in vacuum divided by the effective index -- of the guided mode responsible for the resonance.
-Ohmic losses in metals however hinder the propagation of the guided mode so that, in practice, surface plasmons can only reach very modest effective index.

-It has been realized quite early \cite{Bozhevolnyi2006Opt.Exp.,bozhevolnyi2007general,Bozhevolnyi2008Opt.Exp.,Oulton2008Nat.Photonics} that reaching larger effective index requires for light to propagate inside metal as much as possible, because of the plasmonic drag metals provide \cite{ajib2019energy}.
-Especially, plasmonic structures exhibiting narrow dielectric gaps, known in the literature as metal-insulator-metal (MIM) structures, support a fundamental mode with a particularly large effective index called the {\em gap-plasmon} \cite{Wang2007Phys.Rev.B., Jung2009Phys.Rev.B.}.
-The excitation of such modes in finite systems thus leads to resonances in exceptionally small volumes, while the quality factor of the resonance \cite{yang2012ultrasmall} and its cross-section \cite{moreau2012controlled} are essentially preserved.
-Gap-plasmon resonators have had an enormous impact on the field of plasmonics \cite{baumberg2019extreme}.
-For instance, since reduced mode volumes lead to a large Purcell effect, gap-plasmon resonators have allowed to reach record Purcell effects \cite{akselrod2014probing,hoang2015ultrafast}, making spontaneous emission faster than stimulated emission.

-The dielectric-filled gaps can be so small (typically smaller than 1 nm \cite{sondergaard2012plasmonic}) that many questions arise concerning the accuracy of an electromagnetic description at such a scales.
-Indeed, at these scales the classical local response approximation (LRA), based on the Drude model, reaches its limits \cite{Ciraci2012Science}, as spatial dispersion due to the repulsion between electrons inside the metal has a direct impact on the effective index of the gap-plasmon \cite{Moreau2013Phys.Rev.B.,Raza2013Phys.Rev.B.}.
+The most recent advances in fabrication processes have led to metallic nanostructures where extremely narrow gaps play a central role \cite{baumberg2019extreme}.
+Metal-insulator-metal (MIM) structures support a mode with a particularly large effective index called the {\em gap-plasmon} \cite{Wang2007Phys.Rev.B., Jung2009Phys.Rev.B.}.
+The insertion of MIM sections in finite systems can thus lead to resonances in exceptionally small volumes \cite{akselrod2014probing,hoang2015ultrafast}, while the quality factor of the resonance \cite{yang2012ultrasmall} and its absorption cross-section \cite{moreau2012controlled} are essentially preserved.
+The insulator gaps can be so small (typically smaller than 1 nm \cite{sondergaard2012plasmonic}) that many questions arise concerning the accuracy of the electromagnetic description at such scales.
+Indeed, at these scales the classical local response approximation (LRA), based on the Drude model, reaches its limits \cite{Ciraci2012Science}, as the spatial dispersion due to the repulsion between electrons inside the metal has a direct impact on the optical response of the system.
 Electron-electron interactions can be taken into account in a simple way in the framework of the hydrodynamic theory (HT) with hard-wall boundary conditions (i.e., no electron spill-out is allowed), by adding the Thomas-Fermi (TF) electron pressure term \cite{Raza2011PhysRevB,Ciraci2013ChemPhysChem}.
-In the LRA the effective index of the gap-plasmon diverges in the limit of vanishing gaps.
-The TFHT, while rectifying the divergence, nevertheless predicts a monotonically increasing behavior of effective index as gap closes.
-This is not quite satisfactory since in this limit, one would expect to retrieve the bulk characteristics, {\em i.e.} no propagating mode at all.